|8th Five Year Plan (Vol-2)||<<

 Responding to New Industrial Policy

 11.10.9 There is a need to establish linkage between industry, national laboratories, developmental sectors, professional bodies, technical education, vocational education and craftsmen training and to bring about networking among institutions.
 In the context of the new industrial policy, the priority may be assigned to interaction with industry as it holds the key 10 industrial competitiveness in a global market.
 A shategy may be evolved for effective interaction heiween industry and institutions and for promotion of interaction through apprenticeship opportunities, consultancy and sponsored research, continuing education programmes for industry personnel, adjunct professorships in institutions for willing and capable personnel from industry, seconding of institutional faculty to industry, involvement of industry in the development of curricula and courses etc. For this purpose, organisational mechanisms such as Industrial Liasion Board, Industry-Institution Cells, Industrial Foundation etc., will have to be set up.
-The R&D activities may be taken up through the support of industry.
+The R and D activities may be taken up through the support of industry.

 11.10.10 In this context, a reference may be made to a model for university-industry symbiosis conceived and implemented at Jawaharlal Nehru Technological University, Hyderabad for bringing about a greater and more effective interaction between technological university and industry.
-The model envisaged the setting up of a Bureau for Industrial Consultancy and Research and Development (BICARD) in universities/technological institutes of higher education, preparation of a comprehensive directory of technology experts to operationalise various aspects of interaction like orientation of university curriculum, exchange of experts between teaching institutions and industries, involvement of teaching staff in industry, technological database and self-reliance of institutions etc. This model was recently revised by its author to include the loop of R&D organisations.
-A national cell to promote and coordinate the linkages between the promotional agencies, university, industry and R&D organisations has also been suggested.
+The model envisaged the setting up of a Bureau for Industrial Consultancy and Research and Development (BICARD) in universities/technological institutes of higher education, preparation of a comprehensive directory of technology experts to operationalise various aspects of interaction like orientation of university curriculum, exchange of experts between teaching institutions and industries, involvement of teaching staff in industry, technological database and self-reliance of institutions etc. This model was recently revised by its author to include the loop of R and D organisations.
+A national cell to promote and coordinate the linkages between the promotional agencies, university, industry and R and D organisations has also been suggested.
 The revised model could be adopted/adapted with benefit by other TEls.

 11.10.11 Since technical education is inherently expensive, concrete steps to ensure cost-effectiveness as an aspect of resource mobilisation are of vital importance.
 These include: